Agricultural Literacy Curriculum Matrix

 Grade 6: Social Studies Standard 4Students will understand current global issues and their rights and responsibilities in the interconnected world.

 Objective 2Explore current global issues facing the modern world and identify potential solutions.
-Meeting the following indicator: c) Investigate pressing issues facing the world today (e.g. environmental, pollution, political turmoil, hunger, poverty, genocide, famine, natural disasters, child labor).
+Meeting the following indicator: a) Investigate pressing issues facing the world today (e.g. environmental, pollution, political turmoil, hunger, poverty, genocide, famine, natural disasters, child labor).

 Agricultural Literacy Outcomes